parth-shettiwar/Robustness-of-Prefix-Tuning/README.md

 The codebase consists of the following files:
 * `prefix_tuning_train.py` : This file is used to train the models using fine-tuning and prefix-tuning mainly.
-The various hyperparemeters and usage has been commented inside the file.
+The various hyperparameters and usage has been commented inside the file.
 Need to set the following parameters
   * `randomSeed` : can be any integer value
   * `datas` : can be "snli", "ag_news", "sst2", "imdb", "yelp_polarity"
   * `lr` : sets the learning rate for training